Learning Reserve Prices in Second-Price Auctions: Abstract

 \section{Abstract}

-This paper proves the tight sample complexity of {\sf Second-Price Auction with Anonymous Reserve}, up to a logarithmic factor, for all value distribution families that have been considered in the literature.
-Compared to {\sf Myerson Auction}, whose sample complexity was settled very recently in (Guo, Huang and Zhang, STOC~2019), {\sf Anonymous Reserve} requires much fewer samples for learning.
-We follow a similar framework as the Guo-Huang-Zhang work, but replace their information theoretical argument with a direct proof.
+This paper proves the tight sample complexity of {\sf Second-Price Auction with Anonymous Reserve}, up to a logarithmic factor, for each of all the value distribution families studied in the literature: $[0,\, 1]$-bounded, $[1,\, H]$-bounded, regular, and monotone hazard rate (MHR).
+Remarkably, the setting-specific tight sample complexity $\mathsf{poly}(\varepsilon^{-1})$ depends on the precision $\varepsilon \in (0, 1)$, but not on the number of bidders $n \geq 1$.
+Further, in the two bounded-support settings, our learning algorithm allows {\em correlated} value distributions.

+In contrast, the tight sample complexity $\tilde{\Theta}(n) \cdot \mathsf{poly}(\varepsilon^{-1})$ of {\sf Myerson Auction} proved by Guo, Huang and Zhang (STOC~2019) has a nearly-linear dependence on $n \geq 1$, and holds only for {\em independent} value distributions in every setting.

+We follow a similar framework as the Guo-Huang-Zhang work, but replace their information theoretical arguments with a direct proof.